alvarosantamariagomez/sari/www/about.md

 The changelog is available [here](./changelog.md) (only available from the online help).

-Current SARI version: *octubre 2022*  --  "uh, are you certain there's never been any case of even the most insignificant computer error?"
+Current SARI version: *noviembre 2022*  --  "Hey, hey, hey, it's the big Master Control Program everybody's been talking about!"

 -----------------